 What Cosmetology, Hair & Nail Instructor Majors Need to Know

-In an O*NET survey, cosmetology, barber/styling, and nail instructor majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to cosmetology, barber/styling, and nail instructor and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Cosmetology, Barber/Styling, and Nail Instructor Majors

 Cosmetology, Barber/Styling, and Nail Instructor majors often go into careers in which the following knowledge areas are important: